HomeBlogEarnings Options Plays, Scientifically: Measuring Implied Move, IV Crush, and Execution Quality with CuteMarkets

 • All premiums are per share.
 Multiply by 100 for per-contract dollar values.

-• According to CuteMarkets' plan documentation, Free and Developer plans are delayed, while Expert is live and includes the quotes endpoint.
+• According to CuteMarkets' plan documentation, Free, Base, and Developer plans are delayed, while Expert is live and includes the quotes endpoint.
 That matters for any live earnings execution workflow.

 • The historical examples below use documented options endpoints only.
 If you want a fully self-contained event study, you still need an external source for earnings timestamps and, in many cases, underlying spot history.